Principal Investigator

 This study explores a conjugated spacer molecule, biphenylethylammonium bromide (bPEA), to enable efficient dimension control in quasi-two-dimensional perovskites for blue light-emitting diodes.
 The incorporation of bPEA improves the optoelectronic properties, thereby delivering a peak external quantum efficiency of 7.0% at 483 nm and tunable emission from 493 to 466 nm.
 Read the full story here.

-This paper is featured in the themed collection, 2025 Emerging Investigators.
+This paper is featured in the themed collection, and Dr. Wang is highlighted as 2025 Emerging Investigators.

 Mingchuan Wei joined us as a Master student.
 Mingchuan recieved his BSc degree from Shandong University.
 He will work on molecular emitter-based hybrid systems.
 Welcome to the group and look forward to working together!